edenspiekermann/edenspiekermann-storybook-starter/README.md

   * runs `stylelint` and automatically fixes auto-fixable issues ([see related SASS guidelines here](https://sass-guidelin.es/))

 If any of the tasks fail (which means your code does not lint or unit tests are failing), your commit will be aborted.

+### Modern JavaScript Transpilation

+You can use any modern JavaScript in your components that can be automatically transpiled.
+The Babel configuration is set up to recognize ES2017 and beyond.
+Be aware that if you use non-transpilable modern JavaScript functions like `Object.entries` or similiar, you need to [manually](https://github.com/babel/babel/tree/master/packages/babel-polyfill) or [automatically](https://polyfill.io/v2/docs/) include a polyfill in your target repository so that browsers can understand your code.